amankrsingh1812/OS-LAB/OS Lab 4/report.md

 ## Feature 1 - Compression

 The first feature that we have chosen is `compression`.
-It compresses your files on the fly and therefore lets you store more data using limited storage.
+It compresses files on the fly and therefore allowing us to store more data with limited storage.

 And we have chosen 2 instances of `ZFS` file system for evaluation:
-- *with* Compression
+- with Compression *ON*
-- *without* Compression
+- with Compression *OFF*

 ### Implementation of Compression
-ZFS uses the `LZ4` compression algorithm.
+ZFS uses the **LZ4** compression algorithm.

-LZ4 is lossless compression algorithm, providing compression speed greater than 500 MB/s per core  (>0.15 Bytes/cycle).
+LZ4 is a lossless compression algorithm, providing compression speed greater than 500 MB/s per core  (>0.15 Bytes/cycle).
 It features an extremely fast decoder, with speed in multiple GB/s per core (~1 Byte/cycle).

 - The LZ4 algorithm represents the data as a series of sequences.
 Each sequence begins with a one-byte token that is broken into two 4-bit fields.
 - The first field represents the number of literal bytes that are to be copied to the output.
 The second field represents the number of bytes to copy from the already decoded output buffer (with 0 representing the minimum match length of 4 bytes).
 - A value of 15 in either of the bit-fields indicates that the length is larger and there is an extra byte of data that is to be added to the length.
 - A value of 255 in these extra bytes indicates that yet another byte to be added.
 - Hence arbitrary lengths are represented by a series of extra bytes containing the value 255.
 The string of literals comes after the token and any extra bytes needed to indicate string length.
 - This is followed by an  offset that indicates how far back in the output buffer to begin  copying.
 The extra bytes (if any) of the match-length come at the end of the sequence.

-### Analysing the Benefits of Compression
+### Workload for analyzing Compression

-**Note -** To run the testing code, use the bash script `test.sh`.
-This will automatically install the file systems with the appropriate parameters, run `vdbench` on them, and also provide the respective outputs for each instance
+**Note -** Refer to file `README.txt` for instructions describing how to run test code.

 Given script was used to create two virtual disk images (one with compression enabled and one with disabled)